 Sometimes a problem can be treated during angiography.
 For example, a catheter can be used to open a blocked blood vessel, deliver medicine to a tumour, or stop bleeding in the intestines.

-Medical Review:Rakesh K. Pai, MD - Cardiology, Electrophysiology & Thomas M. Bailey, MD, CCFP - Family Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Howard B. Schaff, MD - Diagnostic Radiology
+Medical Review:Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology & Thomas M. Bailey MD - Family Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Howard Schaff MD - Diagnostic Radiology